-WinSCP is a file transfer application using Secure FTP, which is available for Windows Client.
-But there are several alternatives of WinSCP which are available for Mac and Linux.
+WinSCP is a file transfer application using Secure FTP, which is available for Windows Clients.
+But there are several alternatives to WinSCP, which are available for Mac and Linux.
 Numerous software follows the same functionality of WinSCP and can be used for secure file transfer from a local computer to a remote one.

 This article answers your question and provides you with a list of alternatives to WinSCP, which can help you choose the right software for your Mac.
-WinSCP is not available to download on Mac; that’s the reason why alternatives to WinSCP are used.
+WinSCP is not available to download on Mac, which is why alternatives to WinSCP are used.

 What is WinSCP?